-These five prompts address each of those translation points.
+These five prompts cover each translation point in the cycle.
 Use them as-is or adapt them to your specific goals.

 Prompt 1: Vision Sharpening (Week 1)